wszostak/sprig/README.md

 :  Description of the field.
 Default is `''` (an empty string).

 filters
-:  Validate filters for this field.
+:  Validation filters for this field.

 rules
-:  Validate rules for this field.
+:  Validation rules for this field.

 callbacks
-:  Validate callbacks for this field.
+:  Validation callbacks for this field.

 #### Sprig_Field_Auto